Disturbing Behavior: Plot

 High school senior Steve Clark is new to Cradle Bay, a picturesque island community in Washington state's Puget Sound.
-His family has moved from Chicago after the suicide of eldest son Allen, a loss that continues to haunt Steve.
-On his first day at the local high school, Steve befriends three outcast students: Gavin Strick, U.V., and Rachel Wagner.
-Steve is also introduced to school psychologist Dr. Edgar Caldicott, who is aware of Steve’s loss and suggests he make new friends by joining a program called the Blue Ribbons, which is described as a “motivational workshop.”
+His family has moved from Chicago after the suicide of eldest son Allen, a loss Steve still struggles with.
+On his first day of school, Steve befriends three outcast students: Gavin Strick, U.V., and Rachel Wagner.
+He also meets school psychologist Dr. Edgar Caldicott, who suggests he join the Blue Ribbons program, a "motivational workshop."

-The Blue Ribbons are a clique of preppy, clean-cut overachievers who organize bake sales and car washes.
-Members attempt to recruit Steve into their fold, but Gavin, who is viewed with contempt by the clique, steers him away.
-Gavin claims they are a murderous cult that has been “hypnotized, lobotomized and brainwashed” by Caldicott and that the whole town is in on it, but Steve thinks Gavin is exaggerating.
+The Blue Ribbons, a clique of preppy, clean-cut overachievers, attempt to recruit Steve, but Gavin steers him away, claiming they are a murderous cult that has been "lobotomized and brainwashed" by Caldicott.
+Steve is skeptical of the theory but keeps his distance from the Ribbons.

-Outside a store where Gavin tries to score alcohol, Rachel is approached by Chug, a jock Blue Ribbon member with a thing for her.
-After catching sight of Rachel in her midriff-baring outfit, Chug suddenly snaps into a rage and starts savagely beating up a guy inside the store.
-Chug nearly kills him while the town’s police chief, Officer Cox, simply looks on.
-When Steve asks his new friends what just happened, Rachel says it must be 'roid rage.
-Gavin insists again on his mind control theory, producing photos of his former burnout friends who were “reprogrammed” into Blue Ribbons.
+Outside a grocery store, Rachel is approached by Chug, a Blue Ribbon who is attracted to her.
+When he catches sight of Rachel in her midriff-baring outfit, he flies into a rage and savagely beats up a guy inside the store.
+Chug nearly kills him while the town's police chief, Officer Cox, simply looks on.
+When Steve asks what just happened, Rachel claims it must be 'roid rage.
+Gavin again insists on his mind control theory, producing photos of former burnout friends who were "reprogrammed" into Blue Ribbons.

-Gavin takes Steve to a school hideout where they eavesdrop on a PTA meeting presided over by Caldicott.
-During the meeting, Gavin learns his parents volunteered him for Caldicott’s program.
-A fearful Gavin brandishes a gun that he plans to use on potential abductors, but Steve calls him paranoid and wrestles the gun away from him.
-The following day, Gavin shows up to school as a clean-cut Blue Ribbon, with his long hair now cut short, his grungy clothing replaced by a preppy style, and his friendship with Rachel and U.V. coldly tossed aside.
+Gavin takes Steve to a school hideout where they eavesdrop on a parents’ meeting hosted by Caldicott.
+After Gavin hears his parents signed him up for the Blue Ribbons, he shows Steve a gun he plans to use on potential brainwashers.
+Steve calls him paranoid and wrestles the gun away from him.
+The next day, Gavin shows up to school with a totally transformed look and attitude befitting the Blue Ribbons.

-Steve's attempts to reach Gavin are met with hostility from other Blue Ribbons.
+Steve tries to reach Gavin, but other Blue Ribbons impede.
 He is beaten up by the clique, with Gavin landing the final blow.
-When Steve returns home, he finds Blue Ribbon member Lorna in his living room, having just tutored his younger sister Lindsay.
-Lorna attempts to seduce him, but in her arousal she flies into a violent rage as her right eye glows red.
-Repeating the words “wrong, bad”, she smashes a wall mirror with her head and attacks Steve with a shard, but he subdues her and she snaps out of her episode, acting as if nothing happened.
+At home, he finds Blue Ribbon member Lorna in his living room, having just tutored his younger sister Lindsay.
+Lorna attempts to seduce him, but in her arousal, she flies into a violent rage.
+Repeating the words "wrong, bad", she smashes a wall mirror with her head and attacks Steve with a shard, but he subdues her, and she snaps out of her episode.